daniel-beet/acme.sh.wiki-clone/DNS-manual-mode.md

-DNS manual mode can not renew automatically.
-It is recommended to use dns api mode or [dns alias mode](https://github.com/Neilpang/acme.sh/wiki/DNS-alias-mode) instead.
+Warning: DNS manual mode can not renew automatically.

-If your domain provider does **not** offer an API where you can add/edit TXT records of your domain, you can you use [dns alias mode](https://github.com/Neilpang/acme.sh/wiki/DNS-alias-mode) instead.
+If your domain provider does **not** offer an API where you can add/edit TXT records of your domain, you should use [DNS alias mode](https://github.com/Neilpang/acme.sh/wiki/DNS-alias-mode).

+If your domain providor **does** offer an DNS API, you should use DNS api mode.

 DNS manual mode: